medicami/marc-o-polo/README.md

 The only issue with this functionality would be matching the order for the cataloged books with the record: cataloging at ULS is done basically in whatever order the cataloguer works in.
 The books come in completely unarranged, but however they exit the cataloguers hands (which should be the same as how they were entered into the file) is the same order the processors have to follow, presumably for the sake of efficiency.

 The plan right now would be to grab all of the ISBNs from a target file, then compare them to the master file.
 Record objects do allow you to grab specific fields, so after grabbing one ISBN, we iterate through the entire list for the master file.
 When we find the record we need, write it to a new one and break the loop, move onto the next record.
 Easy on paper, we'll see how it works in practice.

+After some time it turns out that it's pretty easy to compare two things.
+Not that I really should be surprised since nested loops were pretty much made for this sort of thing.
+As far as I know, with this feature done the program is effectively completed.
+Sure, there's a lot more that could be added or improved upon, especially the interface method, but for all I really care about, this is pretty much done.
+Shoutouts to ASCIIFlow which I used to make the joke.